redpesk-core/afb-app-manager/docs/0-introduction.md

 to implement the programming model.

 The framework manages applications and hides them security details.
-To achieves it, the framework is built on top of a secured Linux.
+To achieves it, the framework is built on top of security frameworks of Linux: standard DAC and SELinux or Smack.

-The current implementation uses either Smack or SELinux Linux security modules (LSM) on top of ordinary DAC.

-The programming model and the security are inspired from Tizen 3.

 ## The programming model